-5. Pharmacy Requirements.
+3. Pharmacy Requirements.
 The MCP shall:

 - a.
-Relax all refill thresholds in the pharmacy benefit to 50% until further notice.
-This includes both controlled and non-controlled substances. - b.
-Waive all copayments or cost sharing in the pharmacy benefit until further notice. - c.
-Ensure any pharmacist who dispenses an emergency refill of a medication without a prescription in accordance with ORC section 4729.281 is reimbursed. - d.
-Allow acute opioids prescriptions to be filled for up to 14 days to allow adequate supply for individuals that may be quarantined.
-In accordance with OAC rule 4731-11-13, the seven-day limit for adults and five-day limit for minors may be exceeded for pain that is expected to persist for longer than seven days based on the pathology causing the pain.
-In this circumstance, the reason that the limit is being exceeded, and the reason that a non-opioid medication was not appropriate to treat the patient's conditions, shall be documented in the patient's medical record. - e.
-At a minimum, continue to allow a 90-day supply of medication using the list of medications that the MCP currently uses to allow a 90-day supply. - f.
-Remove all barriers that may exist for home or mail delivery services, as well as diabetic testing supplies and respiratory aerosol machines, in the pharmacy benefit. - g.
+Ensure any pharmacist who dispenses an emergency refill of a medication without a prescription in accordance with ORC section 4729.281 is reimbursed. - b.
 Have a process to allow an override for non-MCP network pharmacies to submit and get paid for a pharmacy claim until the state of emergency declared by the Governor of the State of Ohio has been lifted or as determined by the ODM Director.
 ODM will not dictate this process.
-The MCP shall have a process to allow an override for an unenrolled prescriber to write a prescription for a member. - h.
-Allow non-participating pharmacy providers to submit claims at the same/similar rates used for participating pharmacy providers and shall apply all the conditions, restrictions, and allowances outlined in this Appendix to non-participating pharmacy providers. - i.
-Waive the requirement for signatures for prescriptions pick-up. - j.
-Not conduct any audits that would be overly burdensome to pharmacies. - k.
-Permit and provide coverage for pharmacy compounding in accordance with the Automatic Exemptions to ORC 4729-16-10 and Expanded Definitions of Drug Shortages released by the Ohio Board of Pharmacy. - I. Not make any changes to their current drug coverage that is more restrictive than the effective date of this Appendix.
+The MCP shall have a process to allow an override for an unenrolled prescriber to write a prescription for a member. - c.
+Allow non-participating pharmacy providers to submit claims at the same/similar rates used for participating pharmacy providers and shall apply all the conditions, restrictions, and allowances outlined in this Appendix to non-participating pharmacy providers. - d.
+Permit and provide coverage for pharmacy compounding in accordance with the Automatic Exemptions to ORC 4729-16-10 and Expanded Definitions of Drug Shortages released by the